george-hawkins/authsite/HEROKU.md

 $ git checkout <my-branch>
 ```

-Build Jekyll site and push to Heroku:
+Now whenever you make updates you can build the Jekyll site and push the changes to Heroku like so:

 ```bash
 $ heroku-push
 ```

-The `heroku-push` command always first merge any changes on the current branch to the `heroku` branch.
+The `heroku-push` command always first merges any changes on the current branch to the `heroku` branch.